Godisser/simpleupdater/README.md

 Linux Bash script to simply update your system made on ubuntu

-IF YOU DO NOT HAVE FLATPAK, do "nano update.bash" and remove "flatpak update -y" on line "7" or install flatpak
+IF YOU DO NOT HAVE FLATPAK, do "nano [thescript].bash" and remove "flatpak update -y" on line "7" or install flatpak

 to run the script, use
-"bash update.bash"
+"bash [thescript].bash"
 if it give you an error of not finding the file, cd ~/Downloads
 ^ - might work, depends on where you downloaded it on